January 20, 2017

 We invite you to relive the excitement of our first basketball state championship 40 years ago.
 With 11 seconds left in the final game, East Chicago Washington’s star, Drake Morris, put his team ahead by one point with two successful foul shots.
 Carmel guard Bart Burrell passed to forward Jon Ogle with 4 seconds left.
 Ogle sunk a baseline jump shot to seal a Greyhound victory 53-52 in front of a packed crowd in Market Square Arena.

 Join us on March 21 at Flix Brewhouse as we bring former players to share their memories of the tournament and watch an edited video of the championship game and the community pep session.
-The doors open at 6pm, and the program starts at 7pm.
-Tickets are $5 and can be purchased through Eventbrite.
-Children are free but still need to be registered on Eventbrite.
+This event has sold out.
 Tickets cannot be purchased through Flix Brewhouse or their website.
 Please contact us at 317-979-4236 for more information.

 Our first exhibit of 2017 will celebrate Carmel High School boys and girls basketball from 1900 to the present.
 Memorabilia from the Shepherd family, the Heady family, and the 1977 championship team will be on display.
 The exhibit will also highlight the girls 2008 championship as well as the boys back to back wins in 2012 and 2013 with video segments of games and interviews with past coaches.
 Interactive displays have been designed for younger visitors.